MON - FRI 8AM - 5PM

 By performing these pre-operation inspections and assessing your surroundings, you can help ensure safe and efficient chainsaw operation.

 Using a chainsaw can be risky, as with any other equipment.
 Before operating your BISON chainsaw, it's crucial to wear appropriate safety gear to prevent injuries.
-Our chainsaws are designed with user safety in mind, but proper protective equipment is still necessary:
+The operator's clothing should fit well.
+You don't want sleeves or pants flapping in the wind because they can become a hazard in an accident.
+BISON chainsaws are designed with user safety in mind, but proper protective equipment is still necessary:

 • Safety goggles: Protect your eyes from flying debris.